-- A discipline faculty member develops (or substantially revises) a course outline of record (COR) which may satisfy one or more AA/AS GE requirements.
-The author should designate the course as being potentially GE-applicable in the CMS by clicking the GE check box.
-(Faculty may review the requirements for GE courses by reading Section 552063(b) of Title 5 and VCCCD Board Administrative Procedure AP 4025.) - The originator of the COR, or the chair of the host department, should complete the top half of the General Education Approval Form and the appropriate page(s) of the AA/AS GE Rubric.
+- 1. A discipline faculty member develops (or substantially revises) a course outline of record (COR) which may satisfy one or more AA/AS GE requirements.
+The author should designate the course as being potentially GE-applicable in the curriculum management system by clicking the GE check box.
+(Faculty may review the requirements for GE courses by reading Section 552063(b) of Title 5 and VCCCD Board Administrative Procedure AP 4025.) - 2.
+The author of the COR, or the chair of the host department, should complete the top half of the General Education Approval Form and the appropriate page(s) of the AA/AS GE Rubric.
 These forms should be submitted (electronically if possible) to the Articulation Officer, the Curriculum

-Technician, and the Faculty Co chair.
-Electronic copies of these forms should also be appended to the course addition or revision proposal in the CMS.

-- The above paperwork, if submitted timely, will be considered at the next meeting of the Philosophy and General Education (P&GE) Workgroup.
-(This Workgroup typically meets once per semester or as needed.)
-For each course submitted, this group must either make a recommendation to the Curriculum Committee to approve the course for the AA/AS GE list, or (only when necessary) to return the paperwork to the submitting faculty member with specific suggestions for correction and subsequent reconsideration.
-It is recommended that the faculty submitter, or another representative from the host department, be invited to and attend the P&GE Workgroup meeting to address questions and expedite the workgroup's ability to formulate recommendations. - The recommendations of the P&GE Workgroup should be placed on the next following Curriculum Committee agenda as an action item for final approval by the Committee.
-GE approvals do not need to be sent to the BOT, but the Curriculum Committee has an obligation to adhere to the GE standards set forth in Title 5 (particularly section 55063(b)) and in BOT Administrative Procedures (particularly AP 4025).
+- Technician, and the Faculty Co chair.
+Electronic copies of these forms should also be appended to the course addition or revision proposal in the curriculum management system. - 3.
+The above paperwork, if submitted timely, will be considered at the next meeting of the Philosophy and General Education (P&GE) Workgroup.
+For each course submitted, this group must either make a recommendation to the Curriculum Committee as to whether to approve the course for the AA/AS GE list, or (only when necessary) to return the paperwork to the submitting faculty member with specific suggestions for correction and subsequent reconsideration.
+It is recommended that the faculty submitter, or another representative from the host department, be invited to and attend the P&GE Workgroup meeting to address questions and expedite the workgroup's ability to make recommendations. - 4.
+The recommendations of the P&GE Workgroup should be placed on the next following Curriculum -Committee agenda as an action item for final approval by the Curriculum Committee.

-If a course is approved for the CSU GE-Breadth and/or IGETC lists, the Curriculum Committee may subsequently approve it as satisfying a corresponding AA/AS GE area (if such a correspondence exists).
-In such cases the paperwork submission requirement and the need to obtain a P&GE Workgroup recommendation, as described above, may be waived.
-Curriculum Committee approval date: 5 September 2017.
+If a course is approved for the CSU GE-Breadth and/or IGETC list, the Curriculum Committee may subsequently approve it as satisfying a corresponding AA/AS GE area (if a correspondence exists) without the course's first being recommended by the P&GE Workgroup as described above.